-The cytoplasm of AC cells is a supercrowded viscoelastic environment with crowders varying in nature and size (varying from large biopolymers over granules to vacuoles).
+The cytoplasm of AC cells is a supercrowded viscoelastic environment with crowders varying in nature and size (large biopolymers, granules, and vacuoles).
 This fact poses serious challenges for the motion and function of cell organelles and active transport inside these amoebae.
 A better understanding of the basic physico-chemical mechanisms of motion of various cellular components and organelles in the AC cytoplasm is crucial to unravel the functional principles and virulent properties of these amoeboid pathogens.

-Internal vacuoles are highly abundant in the AC cytoplasm and they range from submicrons to several $\mu$ m in radius, Fig. 1.
+Internal vacuoles are highly abundant in the AC cytoplasm, and they range from submicrons to several $\mu$ m in radius (Fig. 1).
 The vacuoles play crucial roles in the AC life-cycle and metabolism.
 Some vacuoles are employed to internalize and incapacitate potentially threatening foreign particles and as reservoirs for materials, while others are used for food storage and digestion.
-Waterexpulsion vesicle (or contractile vacuole) regulates the osmotic conditions inside these protozoan cell.
-We refer here to the studies1,3-5 for further details on the life cycle as well as on feeding, survival, reproduction, and host-infection pathways of AC cells.
+A waterexpulsion vesicle (or contractile vacuole) regulates the osmotic conditions inside these protozoan cells.
+We refer to Refs.
+1 and 3-5 for further details on the life cycle as well as on feeding, survival, reproduction, and host-infection pathways of AC cells.

-Similarly to other self-propelled, crawling amoebae (such as Dictyostelium discoideum), the locomotion of AC cells is due to formation of actin-based $protrusions^{13-16}$ on their leading edge.
-The motion of amoeboid cells can be studied by a number of singleparticle tracking (SPT) techniques.
+Similar to other self-propelled, crawling amoebae (such as Dic-tyostelium discoideum), the locomotion of AC cells is due to formation of actin-based protrusions13-16 on their leading edge.
+The motion of amoeboid cells can be studied by a number of single-particle tracking (SPT) techniques.
 Physically, crawling cells often employ actin treadmilling in the front and myosin-induced contraction on the back of the cell to maintain propulsion.
 The protrusions are often established by actin treadmilling, supporting the growth of a lamellipodium forming the leading edge in the direction of motion.
 Certain values of cell-substrate adhesion16,18-20 and traction strengths as well as of the interfacial membrane tensions are required for this locomotion.
-A minimal model of cell motility based on a droplet of active actomyosin fluid was developed, e.g., in $\operatorname{Ref.}^{16}$ .
+A minimal model of cell motility based on a droplet of active actomyosin fluid was developed in Ref.
+16.